JelmervanL/LAMAS/docs/index.md

     Merlin will always play the pass card when chosen on the quest.

 - **Updating Knowledge Based On Public Announcements And Reasoning**
-  The general voting of individual agents on party makeup is not considered a public announcement in our model.
-This is done in order to simplify the workings of our implementation.

-  The proposed quest party of the party leader is also not considered a public announcement about the knowledge of the party leader in our model.
-  These restrictions are chosen to simplify the workings of our implementation.
   - **Team Good**
     The knowledge of members of team Good will be updated based on a public announcement that is a result of the quest passing/failing.